moein-barzegaran/tech-work-sample/README.md

 # WeatherForecast

 ## How To Run
-- Update your cocoapods
+- Update your cocoapods.
 - Open a terminal window, and `$ cd` into this project directory.
 - In the terminal, run `pod install` command.
-- Open the `MyApp.xcworkspace`
+- Open the `MyApp.xcworkspace`.
 - Put your `API Key` to the `APIKey.swift` file in the **Resource** folder.
 - Add your Apple developer account or bundle to test on real device.
 - In the simulator, please make sure you added custom location before running the app.